CESSProject/cess_pois/README.md

 CESS proof of idle space is used to reduce the work pressure of TEE Worker and improve the efficiency of idle space certification.
 CESS proof of idle space transfers the generation of idle files to storage nodes, and through a series of challenge-response interactive proof processes to ensure that storage nodes honestly generate and store idle files.

 In the proof of idle space, the idle file generation algorithm requires storage nodes to spend a certain amount of time and space to calculate and store idle files.
-Each idle file is 64M, the calculation of a single file cannot be accelerated in parallel, but multiple files can be generated at the same time.
-After generating a batch of idle files, the storage node needs to submit the merkel hash tree root of the files to the TEE Worker to commit to generate these idle spaces.
+A file set contains 32 clusters, and each cluster contains 8 idle files.
+The idle files in the file set cannot be calculated in parallel, but multiple file sets can be generated at the same time.
+After generating a batch of idle files, the storage node needs to submit the merkel hash tree root of the files to the TEE Worker to commit to certify these idle spaces.

 Then TEE Worker will challenge the storage nodes for these commitments.
 Storage nodes need to prove that these idle files are generated in a legal way, and we call this process Proof of File Commitment.If these commitments prove to be verified by TEE Worker, the CESS network will recognize that these corresponding idle spaces are valid.

 Then, the consensus node may initiate a space proof challenge to the storage nodes of the whole network at any time.
 If the storage node passes the challenge, it proves that it continues to hold the promised idle space, and the CESS network will issue rewards to these honest storage nodes, which is similar to the storage proof of CESS.

-We believe that providing more storage space is cheaper than providing higher computing power.At present, it takes at least a few minutes for a storage node to generate a batch of idle files(even one file takes so long), and the proof process only takes more than ten seconds.
+We believe that providing more storage space is cheaper than providing higher computing power.At present, it takes at least an hour for a storage node to generate an idle file set, and the proof process only takes over a minute.
 The storage node cannot temporarily generate idle files and provide valid proofs in a short period of time, which constitutes the security basis of the proof of idle space.

 ## Verifier guide